Tina Keller-Jenny

-Tina Keller-Jenny (born June 17, 1887 in Schwanden, Switzerland, died October 25, 1985 in Geneva) was a Swiss physician and Jungian psychotherapist who witnessed firsthand the development of analytical psychology during its formative years.
+Tina Keller-Jenny (born 17 June 1887 in Schwanden, Switzerland; died 25 October 1985 in Geneva) was a Swiss physician and Jungian psychotherapist who witnessed firsthand the development of analytical psychology during its formative years.

 Biography

 Tina Keller was the daughter of Swiss industrialist Conrad Jenny, and grew up at the Jenny-Castle, in Thalwil, Switzerland.
 In 1912 she married the theologian Adolf Keller and was mother of five children.
 Tina Keller completed many years of analysis with C.G.Jung and Toni Wolff (1915–1928), who discovered movement as active imagination.
 She completed medical school in 1931, and practiced as a psychiatrist and Jungian-oriented psychotherapist.
 She was one of the first women in Switzerland to found a psychiatric Jungian practice.
 Keller-Jenny was one of the pioneers in integrating analysis with body-based approaches such as movement and dance, which has since become a major element in the field of body-sensitive analysis.
 A Therapy largely unknown until the 1950s when rediscovered by Marian Chace and therapist Mary Whitehouse.
 Whitehouse later became a dancer and dance teacher having studied with Martha Graham and Mary Wigma.

 After the death of her husband Adolf Keller in 1963, Tina Keller worked in a psychiatric hospital in Los Angeles together with Trudi Schoop.
 Schoop was a dance therapist, dancer and comedian.
 Back in Switzerland, she was asked to speak on the 10th anniversary of C.G.Jung death.
 She was by then the last surviving collaborators of C.G.Jung's early years.
 Until her old age, Tina Keller made therapies, including her grandnephew and painter Daniel Garbade.
 She wrote books and theses, and died 98 years old in 1985 in Geneva.